rigoudyg/climaf/doc/scripts/curves.rst

     only one non-degenerated dimension.
 Members can have different vector size.

+Remarks :

-Remark : If x axis is time and time units are different among members, the script convert all time periods to first's one
+- If x axis is time and time units are different among members, the script convert all time periods to first's one.
+- Order of all data dimensions is supposed to be time, height, lat, lon.

-**Mandatory arguments**: None (but ``title`` is recommended)
+**Mandatory arguments**: None

 **Optional arguments**:

-  - ``title`` : string for graphic title; optional : CliMAF will provide the CRS of the dataset
+  - ``title`` : string for graphic title; default: no title
   - ``labels`` : a string with one label per member, separated by character '$'
   - ``colors`` : a string with one NCL color name per member,